Undergraduate and graduate programs

 This area of emphasis provides a global perspective on management, finance, marketing, international affairs and economics while providing students with the fundamentals of business knowledge.
 This emphasis aims at preparing students for work in the international marketplace as business professionals who are able to understand and benefit from the dynamics of international business and finance.

-The minimum number of credits required to graduate with a BS in Business with International Business Emphasis is 92 credits.
+The minimum number of credits required to graduate with a BS in Business Studies with International Business Emphasis is 92 credits.

 Emphasis Requirements (15 credits)